m4q4/twobitbot/README.md

 Twobitbot is configured via INI files in the main directory - `bot.ini`, with a fallback to `default.ini`.
 See `default.ini` for an explanation of available configuration options.

-NOTE: the active configuration file currently cannot be edited while the application is running, because it will be overwritten at shutdown.
+NOTE: currently the bot must be restarted for configuration changes to be applied.

 License
 =======